(BAH (Mount Allison), MPhil Modern Chinese Studies (Oxon), PhD (Bristol))

-In addition to teaching and supervision for the Faculty of History and Department of Politics and International Relations, I am involved in the Oxford and Empire Project, and co-facilitate academic writing groups for doctoral students and early career researchers at the Oxford Centre for the History of Science, Medicine and Technology and the University of Oxford China Centre.
+In addition to teaching and supervision for the Faculty of History and Department of Politics and International Relations, I am a Research Fellow of Wolfson College.
+I am also involved in the Oxford and Empire Project, and co-facilitate academic writing groups for doctoral students and early career researchers at the Oxford Centre for the History of Science, Medicine and Technology and the University of Oxford China Centre.

 My research has explored the roles played by scientists and scientific organisations in the early foreign relations of the People’s Republic of China.
 Examining China’s engagement with international scientific organisations and scientific networks in the developing, socialist, and ‘Western’ worlds, this strand of my research provides new perspectives on the structures and significance of Cold War international science.
 It also considers the significance of these international activities for the China’s wider efforts at international outreach during the first three decades of CCP rule.
 Reflecting these research interests, I currently serve on the leadership committee for the Historical Commission on Science, Technology and Diplomacy (IUHPST Division of History of Science and Technology).